Gustave Flaubert: Personal life

-With his lifelong friend Maxime Du Camp, he travelled in Brittany in 1846.
+With his lifelong friend Maxime Du Camp, he traveled in Brittany in 1846.
 In 1849–50 he went on a long journey to the Middle East, visiting Greece and Egypt.
 In Beirut he contracted syphilis.
 He spent five weeks in Istanbul in 1850.
 He visited Carthage in 1858 to conduct research for his novel Salammbô.

-Flaubert never married and never had children.
-His reason for not having children is revealed in a letter he sent to Colet, dated 11 December 1852.
-In it he revealed that he was opposed to childbirth, saying he would "transmit to no one the aggravations and the disgrace of existence".
+Flaubert did not marry or have children.
+In a 1852 letter to Colet, he explained his reasons for not wanting children, saying he would "transmit to no one the aggravations and the disgrace of existence".

-Flaubert was very open about his sexual activities with prostitutes in his writings on his travels.
+Flaubert was very open about his sexual activities with prostitutes in his travel writings.
 He suspected that a chancre on his penis was from a Maronite or a Turkish girl.
 He also engaged in intercourse with male prostitutes in Beirut and Egypt; in one of his letters, he describes a "pockmarked young rascal wearing a white turban".

 According to his biographer Émile Faguet, his affair with Louise Colet was his only serious romantic relationship.

 Flaubert was a diligent worker and often complained in his letters to friends about the strenuous nature of his work.
 He was close to his niece, Caroline Commanville, and had a close friendship and correspondence with George Sand.
 He occasionally visited Parisian acquaintances, including Émile Zola, Alphonse Daudet, Ivan Turgenev, and Edmond and Jules de Goncourt.

 The 1870s were a difficult time for Flaubert.
 Prussian soldiers occupied his house during the War of 1870, and his mother died in 1872.
 After her death, he fell into financial difficulty due to business failures on the part of his niece's husband.
 Flaubert lived with venereal diseases most of his life.
 His health declined and he died at Croisset of a cerebral hemorrhage in 1880 at the age of 58.
 He was buried in the family vault in the cemetery of Rouen.
 A monument to him by Henri Chapu was unveiled at the museum of Rouen.

-As a devoted Spinozist, Flaubert was significantly influenced by Spinoza's thought.
-He was also a pantheist.